yeulih/semanticSimilarity/README.md

 - README.md: Instructions for setting up and running BERT The instructions assume that you are familiar with installing software packages and working in a command-line environment.
 - test_bert.py: Python script for running a BERT smoke test
-- compare_pdfs.py: Python script comparing
+- compare_pdfs.py: Python script analyzing semantic similarity for two PDFs
+- compare_

 ## Project Overview